 The opportunities to create offline marketing campaigns that deliver online results go far beyond the brand preference mechanism of personalized search.
 Fishkin talks about the 2010 Super Bowl and how advertisers were focused (maybe obsessed) with driving people to their digital properties.
 He wonders why advertisers didn’t take a page from Pontiac’s marketing playbook and tell viewers to Google their brand name.
 After all, Fishkin suggests, it would have made more sense to do it now than in 2007, when the Pontiac spot ran.

 The opportunity expands far beyond branding, though, right?
 Think about the nature of Super Bowl ads, especially.
 It costs a ton of cash to buy time, but your message reaches one of the largest television audiences all year.
 Sure, you can make a flashy/quirky/funny ad that people will talk about and marketing-types will salivate over.
 For the most part, within days that experience has been forgotten (actually, so has the Super Bowl).

-It’s almost like the original TV spot was a really expensive catalyst that created huge and lasting benefits in the digital world, while the real world effect would have faded after a couple days.
+It’s almost like the original TV spot was a really expensive catalyst that created huge and lasting benefits in the digital world, while the real-world effect would have faded after a couple of days.

 Who cares about PPC and social media?
 Just kidding.
 I do.
 Deeply.

 Anyway, a PPC campaign could supplement the SEO-based theoretical situation described above.
 Take the above scenario and let’s say JEEP doesn’t have that solid lock on the search phrase “four-wheel drive,” but they do appear on the first page.
 So JEEP would then launch a PPC campaign centered around their Super Bowl spot with ads triggered by searches for “four-wheel drive.”
 That puts their brand at the top of the page, thus enabling people to see both paid and organic results and reinforcing JEEP’s lock on the phrase “four-wheel drive.”